Emp5r0R/Secure-The-Throne/content/posts/1742061149402-Jarmis-Walkthrough(HTB)/index.md

 NCAT DEBUG: SSL_read error on 5: error:00000001:lib(0)::reason(1)
 ```
-- We can exploit this using Gopher protocol.
-I have used this protocol before when doing ![[5.8-Travel]] box, basically this protocol uses no headers thus perfect for delivering payloads
+- Now we can exploit this using Gopher protocol.
+I have used this protocol before when doing Travel box, basically this protocol uses no headers thus perfect for delivering payloads
 - I copied the payload data from the [POC](https://raw.githubusercontent.com/horizon3ai/CVE-2021-38647/refs/heads/main/omigod.py) and after  that I added curly braces replacing previous command data then included it into this python code.
 ```python
 from flask import Flask, redirect